Week 8 Sunday NFL DFS picks, main slate lineup advice for FanDuel, DraftKings

-NFL DFS, Week 8: Top FanDuel, DraftKings daily Fantasy football picks include Ja'Marr Chase, Bijan Robinson
+NFL DFS, Steelers vs. Packers: Top FanDuel, DraftKings daily Fantasy football picks for Sunday Night Football

-Building winning NFL DFS lineups requires finding the right mix of big-name fantasy stars to combine with NFL DFS sleepers when making NFL DFS picks.
-Among the marquee matchups in the early window of the Week 8 NFL schedule are Bills vs. Panthers, Eagles vs. Giants, and Bears vs. Ravens.
-In the afternoon window, there is Cowboys vs. Broncos, Buccaneers vs. Saints, and Titans vs. Colts, all of which could be fast-paced offensive contests.
+The Pittsburgh Steelers host the Green Bay Packers on 'Sunday Night Football' to wrap up the Sunday slate of the Week 8 NFL schedule.
+Kickoff at Acrisure Stadium is at 8:20 p.m.
+ET.
+The NFL DFS player pool is loaded with big-name talent like Jordan Love, Josh Jacobs, Aaron Rodgers, Jaylen Warren, and DK Metcalf.
+Green Bay wide receiver Romeo Doubs leads the team with 24 receptions and will likely be among the most popular NFL DFS picks for SNF.

-Which players should you target in your core NFL DFS picks for Week 8 on Sunday, and which potential NFL DFS values could help your NFL DFS lineups cash?
-There are several backups under center like Andy Dalton, Mac Jones and Tyler Huntley, so what Fantasy ramifications will their receivers have?
-Before locking in any NFL DFS picks on sites like DraftKings and FanDuel for Sunday, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.
+Which players should you target in your core NFL DFS picks for Sunday Night Football, and which potential NFL DFS values could help your NFL DFS lineups cash?
+Before locking in any NFL DFS picks on sites like DraftKings and FanDuel for Sunday Night Football, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 New users can also target the latest Underdog promo code, which may include a play $5, get $100 offer: